Music Education

 • All students must pass the UWF Piano Proficiency Examination in the same semester that they complete Sophomore Theory II.
 If piano is the principal instrument, the student is not required to take the UWF Piano Proficiency Examination.

-• All students must pass MUT 2117 Sophomore Theory II or the UWF Music Theory Placement Examination, and the UWF Piano Proficiency prior to enrolling in upper-division music theory courses--Structure and Style, Instrumentation, or Counterpoint.
+• All students must pass MUT 2117 Sophomore Theory II or the UWF Music Theory Placement Examination, and the UWF Piano Proficiency prior to enrolling in upper-division music theory courses-Structure and Style, Instrumentation, or Counterpoint.

 General Education

-In addition to the General Education requirements listed on this page, students must satisfy all additional University requirements, including the Gordon Rule, multicultural, and foreign language requirements.
+In addition to the General Education requirements, students must satisfy all additional State of Florida requirements, including the College-Level Communication and Computation, Civic Literacy, and Foreign Language requirements.
 With appropriate planning and coordination with an academic advisor, students may satisfy some of the general University requirements through the General Education curriculum.
-For a complete listing of general degree requirements, refer to the "University Requirements" section of this catalog.
+For a complete listing of general degree requirements, refer to the State University Requirements and Degree Requirements sections of this catalog.

 General Education Curriculum: